 Lightning in a Bottle is accessible to all guests with disabilities.
-It is our goal to continually make the festival more accessible to all guests with disabilities, and we thank you for your support and participation.
+It is our goal to continually make the festival more accessible, and we thank you for your support and participation.

-- Access Center: All questions, which involve patrons with disabilities, can be answered at our access center/primary information center.
-The location of this information center will be at Camp/ICE/EMS.
-Additionally this is the location to recharge wheelchair batteries or the other assistive technology requiring electrical recharging, as well as store medical equipment or just get some relief from the sun.
+- Access Center: All accessibility-related inquires can be answered at our Access Center, which will be located at ADA camping.
+Additionally this is the location to recharge wheelchair batteries and/or the other assistive technology requiring electrical recharging, as well as store medical equipment or just get some relief from the sun.

 - ATM’s and Concessions are fully accessible and located throughout the venue.
 If assistance is required please confer with a festival staff member.

 - Parking: A separate ADA lot will be available for patrons with a handicap placard and the applicable proof that that placard belongs to them.
 Please follow signage or ask staff upon entering the festival how to access this lot.

 - Camping: For ADA patrons who are camping, there is a camping lot with close proximity to the festival entrance and is located close to all activity areas/stages.
 At this camping location, power will be provided for assistive technology.
 To gain access to this lot, a handicap placard and paperwork to show that it belongs to person requesting access will be required, in addition to a camping pass.
 For campers in RV’s please contact us in advance at ADA@thedolab.com.